SHI-Labs/Self-Similarity-Grouping/README.md

     --logs_dir <dir_to_save_source_trained_model>
 ```

 To replicate the results in the paper, you can download pre-trained models on Market1501, DukeMTMC and MSMT17 from [GoogleDrive](https://drive.google.com/file/d/1Z94qbsjuAQ9sLeEzURPstQxa3gluZIPJ/view?usp=sharing).
 And you can find all models after adaptation from [GoogleDrive](https://drive.google.com/file/d/1BUp1fbjKTZGjL8WGCx3yUp2GXD10EdxC/view?usp=sharing).
-Our models are trained with __PyTorch 0.4.1__ or __PyTorch 1.0__.
+Our models can be trained with __PyTorch 0.4.1__ or __PyTorch 1.0__.

 ### Step 2: Run Self-similarity Grouping